tkxkd0159/aptos-client/README.md

 * The sequence number of the transaction matches the sender account's sequence number.
 * The sender account's balance is greater than the maximum gas amount.
 * The expiration time of the transaction has not passed.

+## Account
+Aptos Move accounts have a public address, an authentication key, a public key, and a private key.
+The public address is permanent, always matching the account's initial authentication key.

+The Aptos account model facilitates the unique ability to rotate an account's private key.
+Since an account's address is the initial authentication key, the ability to sign for an account can be transferred to another private key without changing its public address.